Aimank009/VLG_DenoisingImages/README.md

 #### Testing Instructions
 Place the low-light images you want to enhance in the test/low folder.
 After running the script, the denoised images will be saved in the test/predicted folder.

-A sample low-light image is included in the test/low folder, with its corresponding denoised output in the test/predicted folder.
-To test with your own images, replace the sample image with your own low-light images.
 ### Sample Result

 <img width="952" alt="Screenshot 2024-06-16 at 11 29 41 PM" src="https://github.com/Aimank009/VLG_DenoisingImages/assets/128082668/e9cf1932-1705-418c-a4c8-e6da609baa96">